Boundary value problems and Hardy spaces for elliptic systems with block structure

 The intertwining relation and the similarity of $L$ and $\tL$ lead to

 Thus, the left-hand side in \eqref{eq1: solvability identification region} is comparable to $\|\nabla u\|_{\Y^{s-1,p}}$.

-\emph{Step~4: Extension to general data $f \in \Xdot^{s,p}$}.
-By the same density argument as for the regularity problem in Section~\ref{subsec: existence for Dp and Rp} when $p\geq n$, we can construct a compatible solution with all desired properties but the non-tangential convergence to which we now turn.
+\emph{Step~4: Extension to a solution operator.} By the same density argument as for the regularity problem in Section~\ref{subsec: existence for Dp and Rp} when $p\geq n$, we can construct for general $f \in \Xdot^{s,p}$ a weak solution to $\Le u = 0$ in $\reu$ that has all the properties stated in the proposition.
+The construction depends linearly on the data and since $u(t,\cdot) \to f$ in $\Xdot^{s,p} \subseteq \cD'/\IC^m$, we see that $u$ solves \eqref{eq: solution operator}.
+This means that we have constructed a compatible solution operator. \end{proof}

-The argument is much simpler than for the regularity problem without further considerations related to Sobolev embeddings when $p<1$.
-Indeed, for any colored point in Figure~\ref{fig: diagram general proof} (or Figure~\ref{fig: diagram general proof2}) the trace theorem in Proposition~\ref{prop: NT trace Y} yields a non-tangential trace $u_0$ such that $u_0 = \lim_{t \to 0} \barint_{t/2}^{2t} u(s,\cdot) \d s$ in $\cD'$.
-We also have $\lim_{t \to 0} u(t,\cdot) = f$ in $\Xdot^{s,p}$, hence in $\cD'/\IC^m$.
-Thus, $u_0=f$ follows modulo constants and it remains to adjust $u$ by adding the right one. \end{proof}

-If $p_+(L) < \infty$, then the (existence part of) Theorem~\ref{thm: blockdir} contains existence of the Dirichlet problem $(D)_p^\Le$ in a range of exponents that exceeds the identification region for $\IH_L^{0,p}$ by up to one Sobolev conjugate.
+If $p_+(L) < \infty$, then (the existence part of) Theorem~\ref{thm: blockdir} contains existence of a solution to the Dirichlet problem $(D)_p^\Le$ in a range of exponents that exceeds the identification region for $\IH_L^{0,p}$ by up to one Sobolev conjugate.
 This leads to the following improvement of the previous result in that case. {Dirichlet problem!solvability for $\Hdot^{s,p}$/$\Bdot^{s,p}$-data}